 Girls, volunteers and parents must review and adhere to the Girl Scout Internet Safety Pledge, the Digital Cookie Pledge, the Supplemental Safety Tips for Online Marketing, and Girl Scouts’ Safety Activity Checkpoints for Computer and Internet Use and Cookie and Product Sales (with the exception that they may share beyond friends and family).

-Sales links should never be posted to resale sites (Craigslist, eBay, Facebook Marketplace etc.).
+Girl sales links should never be posted to resale sites (Craigslist, eBay, Facebook Marketplace etc.).

 Girls must adhere to all terms and conditions on Digital Cookie and Smart Cookie platforms.
 For copies of terms and conditions, please contact GSUSA, ABC, or M2 as needed.